Official Name: Tower Bridge

 The northwest tower of the bridge houses the exhibition entrance.
 Visitors who take the lift to the top of the tower are treated to a century-old film of the bridge opening in 1904, as well as views of Victorian London at the time of the bridge's construction.
 The exhibition gives you all the information you need to know about this iconic structure.

-The South Tower is the last leg on your tour of Tower Bridge.
+The South Tower is the last leg of your tour of Tower Bridge.
 You can descend from the walkways using a similar Victorian staircase or lift, as you used on the other side.
 You will be able to view plaques that commemorate the workers of the bridge.
 Here, you will find the Engine Rooms, engaging films, and information panels about the technology and the workers who kept this landmark running.

 Tower Bridge is a famous drawbridge located in London, England.
 It's an iconic symbol of the city and is known for its unique design and stunning architecture.
+It is named after the nearby Tower of London.
+The name reflects its historic and strategic location.

 Construction of Tower Bridge began in 1886 and was completed in 1894.
 It took approximately 8 years to build this remarkable landmark.